DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Background

-Over the last decade, there has been a surge of microarchitectural attacks.
+Over the last decade, there has been a surge of micro-architectural attacks.
 Low-level hardware bottlenecks and performance optimizations have shown to allow processes running on shared hardware to influence and retrieve information about one another.
-For instance, cache side-channel attacks like Prime\&Probe and Flush+Reload exploit the cache and memory access time difference to recover fine-grain secret information~\cite{percival2005cache,osvik2006cache,yaromFnR,gullasch2011cache}.
-In fact, researchers have shown that through this leakage, it is possible to recover secret cryptographic keys~\cite{Bernstein05cache-timingattacks, Zhang:2012:CSC:2382196.2382230, zhang2014cross, waitaminute, inci2016cache, gruss2015cache, lipp2016armageddon, pessl2016drama, gruss2016flush+}.
-In these works, the attacker exploits microarchitectural leakages stemming from memory access time variations, e.g. when the data is retrieved from small but faster caches as opposed to slower DRAM memory.
+For instance, cache side-channel attacks like Prime\&Probe and Flush +Reload exploit the cache and memory access time difference to recover fine-grain secret information and even recover secret crypto keys~\cite{percival2005cache, osvik2006cache, yaromFnR, gullasch2011cache, Bernstein05cache-timingattacks, zhang2014cross, waitaminute, inci2016cache, gruss2015cache, lipp2016armageddon, pessl2016drama, gruss2016flush+}.
+In these works, the attacker exploits micro-architectural leakages stemming from memory access time variations, e.g.,when the data is retrieved from small but faster caches as opposed to slower DRAM memory.